What are the best ways to monetize a blog?

 It offers many different types of ads, including traditional banner ads, interstitials, pop-unders, and overlays.

 To join this ad network, you’ll need to sign up for an account and submit your site’s URL via email or the web.
-After this, you can start earning money by placing ads on your site or selling them directly through their marketplace portal.
+After this, you can start to make money from home by placing ads on your site or selling them directly through their marketplace portal.

 Setupad is an analytics-driven monetization platform for publishers to achieve their maximum ad revenue potential.
 The platform promises at least a 30% ad revenue increase over Google AdSense.